 Practicing Healthy Habits

 Sobriety is the ultimate act of self-care, and often entails building healthier habits and routines.
 At Monument, you can work with a therapist to guide you through that process.
 Therapy can help you build new coping mechanisms, establish supportive, enriching relationships, find your inner motivation to make a change, and so much more.

-Building a sobriety toolkit complete with evidence-based therapy, a supportive community network, and physician-prescribed medication is a powerful way to replace old habits and build new routines.
+Building a sobriety toolkit complete with therapy, a supportive community network, and physician-prescribed medication is a powerful way to replace old habits and build new routines.